Is it possible to claim tax without receipts?

 When is the Presentation of a Receipt Necessary for a Tax Deduction?

-You are exempt from providing receipts as long as the entire amount of your claimed expenses is less than $300; nevertheless, you still need to explain how you arrived at this number.
+You are exempt from giving receipts so long as the total amount of your claimed expenses is less than $300; nevertheless, you are still required to explain how you arrived at this number.
+If the total amount of your claimed expenses is less than $300, you are exempt from submitting receipts.

 - The supplier’s name